 After moving to France, one of the first things you’ll want to do is open a French bank account.
 You’ll need a French bank account to pay your bills, to easily withdraw cash, and to get paid by your employer, for starters.
-Sometimes simply opening an account can seem like a catch-22 with all the requirements: you need proof of address to open your account, but to get an apartment, you need a bank account.
+Sometimes simply opening a bank account in France can seem like a catch-22 with all the requirements: you need proof of address to open your account, but to get an apartment, you need a bank account.
 And that’s just the beginning.
 If you’re interested in how to open a French bank account as an American, you’ll want to continue reading.
 Is it as much of a headache as it seems?

-My experience and tips on how to open a French bank account as an American
+How to open a French bank account as an American

 Except after going through all the paperwork, I was denied.